collapsed-stacks/startups/questions/12238/is-starting-a-company-violating-employment-contract.md

 - tagged: `contracts`
 - score: 0

-<p>I am thinking of starting a company while im under employed.</p>
+I am thinking of starting a company while im under employed.

-<p>Yet I am not quite sure whether I am allowed to do that.</p>
+Yet I am not quite sure whether I am allowed to do that.

-<p>What kind of phases on my employment contract would implied banning of should action?</p>
+What kind of phases on my employment contract would implied banning of should action?

 ## No Answers